 * Designated Home State means the District of Columbia and any state or territory of the United States in which the public adjuster's principal place of residenceor principal place of business is located.
 If neither the state in which the public adjuster maintains their principal place of residence nor the state inwhich the public adjuster maintains their principal place of business has asubstantially similar law governing public adjusters, the public adjuster maydeclare another state in which it becomes licensed and acts as a publicadjuster to be their "home state.

 - Application: Individual Application - Public Adjuster and Apprentice License, form CDI-180.

-- Bond: A Bond of Public Insurance Adjuster, form LIC 94A, in the penal sum of $20,000 executed in California, by a California admitted surety; completed in the name of the applicant.
+- Bond: A Bond of Public Insurance Adjuster, form LIC 94A, in the penal sum of $20,000, by a California admitted surety; completed in the name of the applicant.